A & R Recording: Original A & R studio – 112 West 48th Street

 The original studio was in Midtown Manhattan, New York City, on the fourth floor of Mogull's Film & TV building at 112 West 48th Street.
 The studio was named "Studio A1."
-Manny's—a music instrument retailer—was one-half of the first three floors; Mogull's Film & TV was the other half.
+Manny's Music—a music instrument retailer—was one-half of the first three floors; Mogull's Film & TV was the other half.
 Jim and Andy's Bar, an important hangout for studio musicians was next door at 116 West 48th Street.
 Ramone installed an intercom from the studio to Jim & Andy's to call for musicians if someone did not show-up.

-In the first studio, Ramone gained a reputation as a good sound engineer and music producer, in particular for his use of innovative technology.
+In the first studio, Ramone gained a reputation as a good recording engineer and music producer, in particular for his use of innovative technology.
 According to David Simons, author, the original studio at 112 West 48th St., which was started on a shoestring budget, remains Ramone's greatest legacy.

 The studio was designed for the purpose of doing demos.
 According to Ramone, the room, 11.5 m by 12 m, had an incredibly unique sound.
 He attributed much of it to the height of 3.6 m and before long clients were requesting to do their final tapes there and in no uncertain terms letting it be known that this was no mere demo studio.
 In a short period of time, Ramone felt the need to upgrade the equipment.